- Catering tablecloths satin band

 Pesto

-Pesto is a spicy Italian sauce made from olive oil, basil, parmesan and garlic and chopped pine nuts.
+In gastronomy, pesto refers to a flavorful Italian sauce made from olive oil, basil, Parmesan cheese, garlic, and chopped pine nuts.

 Restaurant positions

-The following positions are occupied in the catering, restaurant and hotel business: restaurant manager, headwaiter, chef de rang, demi chef de rang, commis de rank.
+In gastronomy, restaurant and hotel operations involve the following positions: restaurant manager, head waiter, chef de rang, demi chef de rang, and commis de rang.

 Saucier

-A saucier is, in the gastronomy, a cook who is responsible for the preparation of sauces.
+In gastronomy, a saucier is a chef responsible for the preparation of sauces.

 Shrinkage